aidanreilly/owncloud_qs/installing/installing.md

 Follow the sections below in sequence to install and configure ownCloud.

-This QuickStart was tested on CentOS 8, package release 147.8.1.el8_1.
+*Note:* This QuickStart was tested on CentOS 8, package release 147.8.1.el8_1.
 To install ownCloud, you must have root access on the host machine.